Private, In-Home Tutoring in Wheeling, Illinois

-SchoolTutoring Academy’s tutoring programs for Wheeling students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wheeling, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts curricula is based on the Illinois Common Core standards for Math and English Language Arts and the Next Generation Science Standards for science.
 The focus is on key topics which are implemented in formative grades and then built upon with more complex ideas so that students are ready for college academics.
 These concepts are then applied in real-world situations.
 By giving students the ability to connect school learning with real life situations, the district ensures that students understand the value of their education and develop a love of lifelong learning.

 Educating Our Parents: Understanding the Wheeling District Curriculum

 The primary purpose of the curriculum is to help all students learn the skills, acquire the knowledge, and develop the behaviors necessary for them to reach their full potential as citizens who can meet the challenges of a changing society.
 The focus is on helping students demonstrate analytic capabilities as well as communication skills including reading, writing, speaking, listening, numeracy, and scientific literacy.
 Students develop problem solving skills and technological literacy.

 This leads to career and life planning skills as well as responsible citizenship and an understanding of ways to participate in an interdependent world while demonstrating concern, understanding, and respect in social interactions.

 Students are expected to develop and maintain wellness, also, in an environment in which they are physically, psychologically, and emotionally safe, and treated fairly and ethically and expected to treat others fairly and ethically.